ENGN2912B-2018/MTS-A/README.md

 ## Algorithms
 We implemented the following algorithms independently.
 - Parallelized Discrete Cosine Transform(DCT)

-    Accomplished by implementing a block-wise DCT and assign each thread an equal amount of blocks to compress/decompress.
+    We implemented a block-wise DCT and assigned each thread an equal amount of blocks to compress/decompress.
 - Quantization

     We used the standard JPEG quantization matrix and quality ratio formalism to compress information stored in the high frequency Fourier coefficients.
 - Huffman Coding

+    The coefficient matrix was scanned in a zigzag fashion(we also stop scanning as soon as we find more than five zero coefficients) and Huffman encoding was used to assign each Fourier coefficient a bit string.

 ## Network Programming
 Client-server model with TCP communication protocol was implemented to transfer Huffman codes through an asynchronous network.